Moving to Punta del Este, Uruguay

 When we asked people what advice they would give someone preparing to move to Punta del Este, they said:

 "Apply for residency and hire a lawyer to help you through the process.
 Once you have your residency - - should take about 8 months to a year, you can ship your household goods.
 If you are a couple, file for residency seperately.
-That way, you can ship a container of household goods, live for a while, find out what else you need and then send another container with the missing "stuff"," explained one expat living in Punta del Este, Uruguay.
+That way, you can ship a container of household goods, live for a while, find out what else you need and then send another container with the missing "stuff"," commented one expat who made the move to Punta del Este.

 How do I find a place to live in Punta del Este?